gade01/repository.gade/matrix/skin.ellipsisui/README.md

 Any script dependencies that the skin requires will automatically be downloaded.
 If you already have the skin file, then go into the add-ons node and choose "Install from zip file" and select the EllipsisUI zip file.

-Manual installation of the skin can be done by moving the skin.tetradui folder inside the zip file into your addons folder of your Kodi profile.
+Manual installation of the skin can be done by moving the skin.ellipsisui folder inside the zip file into your addons folder of your Kodi profile.
 Please make sure you have the following scripts installed when doing it manually:

 resource.images.studios.white v0.0.1